-First check out what harness you are using.
+First, check out what harness you are using.
 Is it a rental or your own?
 A rental has only one loop to put your rope through while your own harness usually has two.
-See illustration above.
+See the illustrations above.

-With the two loop harness, I usually bring the end of the rope through the bottom loop first then I loop through the top (2nd) loop.
+With the two-loop harness, I usually bring the end of the rope through the bottom loop first then I loop through the top (2nd) loop.
 This way I won’t forget the bottom loop for sure.
 It is important to make sure you loop through both loops.
-There are always redundancy in rock climbing when one technique fails you have a back up planned.
+There is always redundancy in rock climbing when one technique fails you have a back up planned.

 Then follow the figure 8 with the end rope making sure the end rope is lined up with the original figure 8 as in illustrations.

 Pull the end of the rope through and continue to follow the figure 8